jynik/OOKiedokie/devices/unknown-remote1.md

   * An 8-bit address or ID.
 This differs across devices, but appears to be configurable.
 This might be used to address different units within the associated system.
   * A 16-bit key code.
 This is separated into two bytes, `B1` and `B2` such that `B2 = ~B1`.

-Each time a button is pressed, its associated message is transmitted 3 times, with approximately 42.5 milliseconds between each repetition.
+While a button is held in the pressed state, its associated message continually transmitted with approximately 42.5 milliseconds between each repetition.